Natural Transformations

 Prereqs: ๐ Ch7 (Functors).
 8 min.

 A natural transformation maps between functors while preserving structure.
 The naturality condition says: it doesn't matter whether you transform first and then map, or map first and then transform.
-In Haskell, parametric polymorphism gives you naturality for free: any function F a -> G a that works uniformly for all types automatically satisfies the naturality square.
+In Haskell, parametric polymorphism gives you naturality for free: any function F a -> G a that works uniformly for all types satisfies the naturality square.

 Natural transformations: morphisms between functors